grrript/drupal-8-setup/README.md

 ## Step 3 - Go to your projects directory

 On the terminal, go to the root directory where you create your sites in your local environment.
-This root directory could be named 'sites' for example.
+This root directory could be named <code>'sites'</code> for example.
 So run this command:

 <pre><code>cd ~/sites</code></pre>